mperezjigato/reportsweakly/definitiveWEEK7.md

 ### Geometry databases and specific geometry file acquisition

 A list of specific websites with structural databases (and CIF files) for crystalline solids is given next:
- 1. The "materials explorer" within materialsproject.org.
+ 1. The "Materials Explorer" within materialsproject.org.
  1. The "Crystallography Open Database" (COD): crystallography.net.
  1. BILBAO CRYSTALLOGRAPHY SERVER: https://www.cryst.ehu.es/.
  1. The "Materials Cloud three-dimensional crystals database (MC3D)" within materialscloud.org.
  1. nomad-lab.eu
+ 1. Open Databases Integration for Materials Design (optimade.org)

 Although no specific structural databases have been located for amorphous solids/glasses, the website of the SIMONS COLLABORATION FOR CRACKING THE GLASS PROBLEM (https://scglass.uchicago.edu/) provides an interesting entry point to the subject.
 A useful aspect of this source is given by sets of LAMMPS files for specific calculations within glass physics.